DFTinc/onyx-demo-image-pyramiding-android/README.md

 # onyx-demo-image-pyramiding-android
-Sample showing a more detailed look at how to use the Onyx Fragment dynamically with verification.
+Sample showing a more detailed look at how to use the Onyx Fragment with image pyramiding.

 Getting Started
 ---------------